-Note: If an error condition occurs, first try to recover by pressing the unload button.
+Note: If a fault or an error condition occurs, first try to recover by pressing the unload button.
+If this does not correct the fault or error condition, switch off the power to the 8 mm tape drive and then switch on the power to the drive.
 If the condition continues, call your service representative.